Bealby/grandpas-pocket-watch-shop/README.md

   the form.
 Any changes made will then be confirmed and a new updated appointment form sent to their email.

-- Order and Appointments are displayed in the second column of the page and at a certain break point information turns to a scrolling window which prevents the page from becoming too congested with order and appointment information.

 - In the first column of the page the delivery information is shown.
-Once these fields are filled in correctly they will be used as default field content for the payment form.
-Reducing the users work load.
+Once these fields are filled in correctly they will be used as default field content for the payment, contact and service forms.
+Reducing the users work load and providing a good UX.

+- Order and Appointments are displayed in the second column of the page.
+A `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certian amount of orders and appoitnments, turn to a scrolling view which evenly align with the `Delivery` and `Keep Shopping` height.

 - For smaller devices the order and appointment field information is reduced to allow for better viewing on smaller devices.